-Employers can check an applicant's right to work by using the Home Office's online right to work check service33 (employers will need the job applicant's date of birth and "right to work share code", which is obtainable here),34 or by checking the applicant's original documents.
+Employers can check an applicant's right to work by using the Home Office's online right to work check service33 (employers will need the job applicant's date of birth and "right to work share code"),34 or by checking the applicant's original documents.
 Because Ukrainian nationals have a time-limited right to work in the UK, employers will also need to check their documents again before their visa expires.

-Failure to conduct these checks, or doing so incorrectly, can result in a fine or criminal prosecution.
-(For more information on right to work checks for Ukrainian nationals and the necessary documents, read the UK government's detailed quidance here).35
+Failure to conduct these checks, or doing so incorrectly, can result in a fine or criminal prosecution (for more information on right to work checks for Ukrainian nationals and the necessary documents, read the UK government's detailed guidance).35